 During 2019, the Company made a loan to another wholly owned company within the AmTrust Group.
-The loan was made on an arm's length basis and accrues interest at a fixed amount above the LIBOR interest rate.
-In 2020, a £2m repayment of principal was made.
+The loan was made on an arm's length basis and accrues interest at a fixed amount above the SONIA interest rate.
+In 2021, a £2.75m repayment of principal was made.

-On 30th June 2020, the Company paid a £25m dividend to its shareholder.
+In June 2021, the Company paid a £15m dividend to its shareholder.
+A further £15m dividend was paid in December 2021.